orbcode/orbuculum/README.md

 originates from a RZ or NRZ port, SWO or TRACE, or at what speed....that's all the job of the interface.

-At the present time Orbuculum supports ten devices for collecting trace from the target;
+At the present time Orbuculum supports eleven devices for collecting trace from the target;

 * the Black Magic Debug Probe (BMP)